CTLab-ITMO/CoolPrompt/README.md

 - This also works for generation tasks

 ## More about project
 - Explore the variety of autoprompting methods with PromptTuner: we currently support HyPE, DistillPrompt, ReflectivePrompt.
-You can choose method via corresponding argument in `tuner.run`
+You can choose method via corresponding argument `method` in `tuner.run`
-- See more examples in `notebooks/` folder to familiarize yourself with our framework
+- See more examples in <a href="https://github.com/CTLab-ITMO/CoolPrompt/blob/stage/notebooks/">notebooks</a> to familiarize yourself with our framework